Walk-forward validation — why most stock-prediction backtests lie

 Walk-forward typically cuts retail "70%/year" claims down to something between 0% and 12% per year — usually with much bigger drawdowns than the original number suggests.
 That's the honest version.

-- Most of our DirAcc values land between 52% and 65% — better than coinflip on a directional call, but nowhere near "AI will make you rich" territory.
+- Our strongest markets are Canada and the US, around 53%.
+Better than a coin flip on a directional call, and nowhere near "AI will make you rich" territory.

-- We don't backfill.
-The "Live log" at /predictions is the same forecasts we made in real time.
+- The "Live log" at /predictions is the same forecasts we published in real time, timestamped.
 You can verify them against your own broker history.

 Why this matters for you